 - Perpendicular Lines – If a horizontal and vertical line intersect each other on a plane, they are perpendicular.

-When two straight lines intersect at a point, the are said to form an angle.
+Angles: When two straight lines intersect at a point, they are said to form an angle.
 It can be measured in degree or radian.
 The straight lines are called arms of the angle and the point of intersection is called vertex.
+Types of Angles:

 - Adjacent Angles – Angles which lie on either side of a common arm.
 In the following figure, angles BOA and AOC are adjacent having a common arm OA